galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > 1. `70.9%` or 10 million reads were successfully mapped
+> > 1. `59.5%` or ~80k reads were successfully mapped
-> > 2. `14.4%` are multiply mapped, and `2.2%` were mapped to too many loci
+> > 2. `13.6%` are multiply mapped, and `3.7%` were mapped to too many loci
 > >   - Multiply mapped means that a read was aligned to more than one gene
 > >   - Mapped to too many loci means that a read was aligned to 10 or more loci, and should be ignored.
 > > 3.
 It depends on how good the sequencing protocol is, and how many reads in total were mapped.
 > >   - `90%` is amazing, reserved for bulk RNA-seq which typically has high coverage
 > >   - `70%` is weak for bulk RNA-seq, but good for single-cell RNA-seq
-> >   - 6 million mapped reads should be enough to generate a downstream analysis from.
+> >   - This a small subset of a real dataset, but one would explect that 6 million mapped reads would be enough to generate a downstream analysis.
 > >
 > {: .solution}
 {: .question}